Aleksandra Krunić

 Aleksandra Krunić (Александра Крунић; born 15 March 1993) is a Serbian professional tennis player.
-She was a Grand Slam tournament finalist at the 2025 French Open, partnering Anna Danilina.
-She reached a career-high doubles rankings of world No. 17 on 27 October 2025.
-In June 2018, she reached her best singles ranking of No. 39.
-Krunić has won one singles title and eight doubles titles on the WTA Tour along with one singles WTA 125 title.
+She was a doubles finalist at the 2025 and 2026 French Open and at the 2026 Australian Open, partnering Anna Danilina.
+She has a career-high doubles rankings of world No. 4, achieved in May 2026.
+Her best singles ranking is No. 39, reached in June 2018.
+Krunić has won ten WTA Tour titles combined, one in singles and nine in doubles, along with one WTA 125 singles title.

-Krunić was the runner–up of 2009 Australian Open in girls' doubles, along with Sandra Zaniewska.
+Krunić was a runner-up in the girls' doubles at the 2009 Australian Open, with Sandra Zaniewska.
 She made her WTA Tour debut at 2010 Slovenia Open, playing doubles with world No. 2, Jelena Janković, and made her WTA singles debut at the 2011 Budapest Grand Prix.
-In 2014 US Open, in her second main-draw appearance at a Grand Slam tournament, Krunić won her first main-draw match and then reached the fourth round, beating 27th seed Madison Keys and third seed Petra Kvitová in the process.
+At the 2014 US Open, in her second main-draw appearance at a Grand Slam tournament, Krunić won her first main-draw match and then reached the fourth round, beating 27th seed Madison Keys and third seed Petra Kvitová in the process.

-Krunić has wins over prime or close to their prime Garbiñe Muguruza, Petra Kvitová, Jeļena Ostapenko, Elina Svitolina, Johanna Konta, CoCo Vandeweghe, Sara Errani, Roberta Vinci, Madison Keys, Ekaterina Makarova and Caroline Garcia.
-She has wins over former top-10 players, Timea Bacsinszky, while she was coming back from injury, as well as over Kimiko Date and Roberta Vinci in their last career matches, which were played in front of their home crowds in Tokyo and Rome, respectively.
 She also has wins in the qualifying rounds over former top-5 players Francesca Schiavone and Daniela Hantuchová.

+Krunić has wins over former top-10 players, Timea Bacsinszky, while she was coming back from injury, as well as over Kimiko Date and Roberta Vinci in their last career matches, which were played in front of their home crowds in Tokyo and Rome, in 2017 and 2018, respectively.
+She has wins over Garbiñe Muguruza, Petra Kvitová, Jeļena Ostapenko, Elina Svitolina, Johanna Konta, CoCo Vandeweghe, Sara Errani, Vinci, Madison Keys, Ekaterina Makarova and Caroline Garcia.